kevix01/HPCA_nn_project/README.md

 # HPCA Neural Network Project

 This project implements a neural network with support for both CPU and CUDA execution (in forward and backward steps).
 It includes features like forward and backward propagation, activation functions (ReLU and Sigmoid), and parallelization using OpenMP for CPU and CUDA for GPU.
+Time measurements are also included for performance analysis.

 ## Table of Contents
 1. [Project Overview](#project-overview)